 While most fly shops sell one or two float tubes, finding a large selection of float tubes offline is often difficult.
 Even the large Cabela’s retail stores often only have “in-stock” a small fraction of float tubes available.

 Because of limited availability offline, most anglers buy float tubes online.
-The three best places to shop and compare float tubes online is :
+The three best places to shop and compare float tubes online are :